Significant Disproportionality Frequently Asked Questions (FAQ)

 How often must districts and community schools review and, if appropriate, revise policies, practices and procedures?

-Districts and community schools must review and, if appropriate, revise policies, practices, and procedures every year it is identified as having significant disproportionality.
+Districts and community schools must review and, if appropriate, revise policies, practices, and procedures every year they are identified as having significant disproportionality.
 Each district and community school is notified of required action steps within its Special Education Profile.

 Back to Top